top of page

 Water helps move food through your intestines smoothly.
 Dehydration is a major cause of hard stools.

 Fiber adds bulk to your stool and makes it easier to pass.
-There are two types:
+There are two types of fiber:

 These foods slow digestion and reduce stool bulk.

 Eating at regular times keeps your gut rhythm steady.
-Holding in your stool can lead to hardening and worsening constipation.
+Holding in your stool can lead to hardening and worsen constipation.

 • Go to the toilet when you feel the urge — don’t delay!